 Based on your visa interview schedule and location, make sure that you arrive at the UK Embassy/Consulate 30 minutes before the visa interview for security checks.
 Also, you will have to stand in the line with others for your turn for a visa interview.

 Without prior experience you may find it difficult to get an instant visa for the UK.
-We at SBNRI, understand this struggle and are here to help you out with everything.
-You can get in touch with our expert directly on WhatsApp using the button below to resolve your doubts and queries.
+You can contact UK Embassy in India to know more about visa process.
+If you are looking for NRI services like NRI account opening, Demat account opening, NRI taxation, etc., you can get in touch with our expert directly on WhatsApp using the button below to resolve your doubts and queries.
 Also visit our blog and Youtube Channel for more details.